ethcatherders/EIPIP/All EIPIP Meetings/Meeting 012.md

 (Pooja) - So we can add it as an action item for now, and we can see in the next meeting if we are done with that, then people can go ahead and create the PR for updating EIP 1

-## 4.1.
-Decisions
+## Decisions

 - *12.4* - Link to the live EFI document through EIP 1 rather than continuously updating EIP 1; EIP 1 can be used as a hub for statuses instead.

-# 5. Discuss the EIP-1 Brainstorming Document.
+# 5. Emergency communication document and checklist

 Video | [50:29](https://youtu.be/5PSQDT1nr2E?t=3029)